-Proof engineers are specifically engaged by the building approval authority to verify the integrity of complex engineering systems for compliance with the NCC.
+Proof Engineers are specifically engaged by the building approval authority to verify the integrity of complex engineering systems for compliance with the NCC.
 In the context of the building environment, verification means review of calculations and design documentation prepared by others and may also involve checking by independent calculation.
+A Proof Engineer is to be truly independent and act on behalf of the community and in the public interest.
+Appointed Proof Engineers must also respect commercial-in-confidence material that comes under review.

-The ABCB provides a definition of a building's complexity4.
+The ABCB provides a definition of a building's complexity.
 The level of a building's complexity should drive the basis for engagement of a Proof Engineer.